solana-labs/solana-web3.js/packages/codecs-data-structures/README.md

 messageCodec.encode({ message: 'Move', x: 5, y: 6 });
 ```

-Note that, the discriminator value of a variant may also be a `number`, `symbol` or a JavaScript `enum`.
-For instance, the following is also valid:
+Note that, the discriminator value of a variant may be any scalar value — such as `number`, `bigint`, `boolean`, a JavaScript `enum`, etc. For instance, the following is also valid:

 ```ts
 enum Message {